PolusAI/nyxus/README.md

 ## Getting started

-For use in python, the latest version of Nyxus can be installed via the [Pip package manager](https://pypi.org/project/pip) or [conda package manager](https://docs.conda.io/en/latest/):
+For use in python, the latest version of Nyxus can be installed via the [Pip package manager](https://pypi.org/project/pip) or [Conda package manager](https://docs.conda.io/en/latest/):

 ```
 pip install nyxus